Museum Artifact: Snickers Candy Bar Display Box, 1958

 [Mars CEO William Kruppenbacher, second from right, checking out some new machinery in the Mars plant in 1959.
 He’d quit his post shortly thereafter.]

 With few other obvious candidates waiting in the wings, and Patricia herself diagnosed with cancer, the unavoidable moment had finally arrived.
 Forrest Mars bought out the remaining stock and became the new president and CEO of Frank Mars’s old candy company in 1964, simultaneously merging Food Manufacturers Inc. and its properties under the Mars name, as well.
-There was now one and only one Mars Inc. worldwide.
+There was now one and only one Mars Inc., worldwide.

 The friendly corporate version of events might make it sound like a proud legacy was merely carrying on through the family line, but it’s worth emphasizing that Forrest Mars Sr. had to buy Mars Inc. rather than inherit it.
 And while he did bring his own sons into the business, those relationships proved no warmer than the one he’s experienced with his own dad.

-VIII: Forrest for the Trees
+VII: Forrest for the Trees

 One might have hoped that Forrest Mars Sr. would have found some peace by the age of 60.
-But he had no intentions of celebrating his hard fought victory by letting Mars Inc. carry on as it for the past 40 years.
+But he had no intentions of celebrating his hard fought victory by letting Mars Inc. carry on as it had for the past 40 years.
 His arrival at the Chicago factory as the company’s new CEO became the stuff of legend.

 Here’s how Fortune magazine recounted the event several years later in a 1967 company profile: